fngarcia0010/UnitConverter/README.md

 This is a unit convertion app.
 You can convert length, weight or temperature units, for example, you could convert `2500` centimeters (`cm`) to meters (`m`) to obtain `25 m`.

-I coded this app as a learning project, demonstrating how to connect a React frontend with a backend built using ASP.NET Minimal APIs.

 ## Screenshot

 ![screenshot](./unitconverter_screenshot.png)